mesfind/ml-physical/_episodes/05-timeseries.md

 {: .challenge}

-> ## Exercise: Decompose and Plot CO2 Time Series Components
+> ## Exercise 3: Decompose and Plot CO2 Time Series Components
-> 1. Load CO2 levels data and set the 'Year' column as the index.
+> - Load CO2 levels data and set the 'Year' column as the index.
-> 2. Perform time series decomposition with an additive model and a period of 12.
+> -  Perform time series decomposition with an additive model and a period of 12.
-> 3. Plot the observed, trend, seasonal, and residual components on separate subplots.
+> -  Plot the observed, trend, seasonal, and residual components on separate subplots.
-> 4. Adjust subplot spacing and display the plot.
+> - Adjust subplot spacing and display the plot.
 >
 > > ## Solution
 > > ~~~